tarahmarie/gfcrc/gf_definition.md

-# We define "good faith" as "having honest or sincere intentions".

 # A good faith vulnerability researcher is someone who:

 1. Examines application and system vulnerabilities, conducts research on emerging threats and vulnerabilities, provides mitigation recommendations, and reports their findings to an organization or to the public